tournepivoine/shinpokered-fr/README.md

   - Can no longer walk up to 4 steps with a fainted team
   - Catching a transformed pokemon no longer defaults to catching a ditto
   - Vending machine now checks for the correct amount of money
+  - Vermilion Gym switch puzzle fixes
-  - Prevented byte overflow when determining the trash can with 2nd switch in vermillion gym
+    - Prevented byte overflow when determining the trash can with 2nd switch in vermilion gym
+	- The position of both switches in Vermilion Gym are now determined at the same time
+    - The switches in Vermilion Gym can now be discovered independently from one another
   - Hidden nugget in safari entrance now obtainable
   - Slot machine reel bug fixed
   - Fixed oversights in reel functionality to better match Gamfreak's intent